fabianaba/Insurance_Cross_Sell/README.md

 * __Region Code__: Unique code for the location of the customer
 * __Previously Insured__: Whether the customer already has a vehicle insurance or not
 * __Vehicle Age__: Age of the vehicle
-* __Vehicle Damage__: Whether the vehicle has suffered damage in the past or not
+* __Vehicle Damage__: Whether the customer already had a vehicle that has suffered damage in the past or not
-* __Annual Premium__: The amount paid by the customer annually for the current health insurance
+* __Annual Premium__: The amount paid by the customer annually for the current Health Insurance
 * __Policy Sales Channel__: Anonymized code for the channel of outreaching the customer
 * __Vintage__: Amount of time (in days) the customer is under the current term for the health insurance
-* __Response__: Whether the customer is interested in purchasing the vehicle insurance or not
+* __Response__: Whether the customer is interested in purchasing a Vehicle Insurance or not

 The company has hired a Data Science consulting firm to define a data-driven marketing strategy to sell the new product by clarifying some questions: